Kamikaze-Kiwi/S3-Portfolio/research-security.md

 The second thing I can do is make it take more attempts before a password is cracked.

 This can be achieved simply by forcing users to use stronger passwords.
-I can force them to be a certain length, require capital and lowercase letters, require a number, require a special character, etc.
+I can force them to be a certain length, require capital and lowercase letters, require a number, require a special character, etc. I can also check if the user's entered password is within a list of the *n* most common passwords, although this is redundant if I am already forcing the usage of a special character, as the top 10000 most common passwords don't contain a single special character anyway.